How do Fat Jimmy Amplifiers take pedals?

 Do NOS components really make a difference?

-NOS capacitors also follow these same general rules of thumb.
+NOS capacitors also follow this same general rule of thumb.
 The NOS capacitors used in Fat Jimmy builds are unrivaled in sound quality and performance.
 They have a special clarity and texture simply not found in modern capacitors (although the Jupiters certainly do come very very very very close)!
 In any given Fat Jimmy build you might find NOS paper/oil caps, Blue Molded caps, Mullard Mustards, Good-All, Cornell Dublier, ‘Circle D’ and Fast, to name a few.

 Are Fat Jimmy Amplifiers all NOS?